2016 United Kingdom European Union membership referendum: Result

-Results by constituent countries & Gibraltar
+Results by region and constituent countries

 Voter demographics and trends

 Voting figures from local referendum counts and ward-level data (using local demographic information collected in the 2011 census) suggests that Leave votes were strongly correlated with lower qualifications and higher age.
 The data were obtained from about one in nine wards in England and Wales, with very little information from Scotland and none from Northern Ireland.
 A YouGov survey reported similar findings; these are summarised in the charts below.

 Researchers based at the University of Warwick found that areas with "deprivation in terms of education, income and employment were more likely to vote Leave".
 The Leave vote tended to be greater in areas which had lower incomes and high unemployment, a strong tradition of manufacturing employment, and in which the population had fewer qualifications.
 It also tended to be greater where there was a large flow of Eastern European migrants (mainly low-skilled workers) into areas with a large share of native low-skilled workers.
 Those in lower social grades (especially the 'working class') were more likely to vote Leave, while those in higher social grades (especially the 'upper middle class') were more likely to vote Remain.